getodk/central-backend/docs/api.md

 ## Submission Attachment (object)
 + name: `myfile.mp3` (string, required) - The name of the file as specified in the Submission XML.
 + exists: `true` (boolean, required) - Whether the server has the file or not.

+## Submission Review State (enum)
++ received (string) - The submission has been received by the server.
+No specific review state has been set.
++ edited (string) - An edited copy of this submission has been received by the server.
+No specific review state has been set since.
++ hasIssues (string) - Somebody has flagged that this submission has potential problems that need to be addressed.
++ rejected (string) - Somebody has flagged that this submission should be ignored.
++ approved (string) - Somebody has approved this submission.

 ## Success (object)
 + success: `true` (boolean, required)